- Home

 Accommodation

-Bonham Hotel - Edinburgh, Scotland
+Historic Victorian 4-Star Hotel - Edinburgh, Central Scotland

-Room Type: DoubleCheck in policies:
+Check in policies:

-Check-in is after 3.00pm on your day of arrival.
-Check-out before 12.00 noon.
+Check-in time is after 3:00pm on your day of arrival.
+Check-out time is before 11:00am.

-Holyrood Palace, Scotland
+Holyrood Palace, Edinburgh, Central Scotland

 On The Map: The Palace of Holyrood House is located in the heart of the City of Edinburgh.
 The famous Royal Mile connects Edinburgh Castle at its western end and Holyrood to the east.

 The official residence in Scotland of Her Majesty The Queen, this beautiful palace sits at the bottom of Edinburgh’s Royal Mile, sheltered by Arthur’s Seat.
 Holyrood has many strong ties in Scottish history, and is well-known for being the home of Mary Queen of Scots.
 Visitors can view the stunning Royal Apartments, which show the different tastes of each monarch with fine plasterwork ceilings and decadent furnishings.
 On a tour round the palace you can see the Great Gallery, hung with portraits by Jacob de Wet, of the real and legendary kings of the country, and see the display on the Order of the Thistle, the highest honour in Scotland.
 Visitors can also take a guided tour of the historic Holyrood Abbey ruins, and learn of the building’s fascinating history through the centuries from its beginnings in 1128.
+The Palace of Holyroodhouse is closed on Tuesdays and Wednesdays, except during July, August and September when we are open 7 days a week.

-Camera Obscura, Scotland
+Camera Obscura, Edinburgh, Central Scotland

 On The Map: Camera Obscura is located in the heart of Edinburgh.
 Right on the Royal Mile and only 100 metres from the entrance to Edinburgh Castle.

 Camera Obscura is Scotland’s oldest purpose-built attraction, originally established in 1835.
 There's certainly something for everyone in this unusual and highly entertaining venue.
 Enjoy unique views of Edinburgh from the fascinating Camera Obscura and rooftop terrace.
 In World of Illusions, experience five floors of interactive hands-on fun, including The Vortex Tunnel, Mirror Maze and Shrinking Room.
 At Light Fantastic, be dazzled by the spectacular collection of 3D holograms.
 In The Magic Gallery, interact with incredible things like floating sweets, Victorian bendy mirrors & fish that swim on the floor!
 Get involved, play with & touch everything.
-Money back guarantee if not fully satisfied, and voted ‘Best family attraction in Britain’, in The Telegraph newspaper in 2010.

 Day 11